Facts about Amazonia

-The Amazon forest hosts the richest biodiversity of any ecosystem on the planet.
+The forests of Amazonia host the richest biodiversity of any terrestrial ecosystem on Earth.

-Amazonia's river system also supplies hydropower for millions of people.
+Amazonia's river system supplies food, livelihoods, transportation, and energy for millions of people.

 Breaking Conservation News